PP Police Pay

 Access to IMHA

-If the detention proceeds to a hospital section (S.2/3), the person gain a statutory right to an Independent Mental Health Advocate (IMHA) to help them understand their rights and appeal.
+If the detention proceeds to a hospital section (S.2/3), the person gains a statutory right to an Independent Mental Health Advocate (IMHA) to help them understand their rights and appeal.

 Appropriate Adult (AO)